ballerina-platform/ballerina-lang/stdlib/log-api/src/main/ballerina/log/Module.md

 ### Log Levels

-This package provides functions to log at the `WARN`, `ERROR`, `INFO`, `DEBUG`, and `TRACE` levels.
+This module provides functions to log at the `WARN`, `ERROR`, `INFO`, `DEBUG`, and `TRACE` levels.
 By default, all log messages are logged to the console at the `INFO` level.
 In addition to these, there are two other levels named `OFF` and `ALL`.
 The `OFF` log level turns off logging, and the `ALL` log level allows all log levels.
 The log level can be configured through the Config API.

-The `b7a.log.level` configuration key can be used to configure the log level for the log API (i.e., for all the packages).
+The `b7a.log.level` configuration key can be used to configure the log level for the log API (i.e., for all the modules).
 The following can be provided in a configuration file.
 ```toml
 b7a.log.level="<LOG_LEVEL>"
 ```